hkravi18/ATG-API/README.md

 - Bcrypt is used to encrypt the passwords before saving to the database.
 - JWT is used to authenticate the user
 - Nodemailer is used to send a resetting password email (currently restricted to google email accounts only).
+- Crypto-js is used to encrypt/decrypt the data with AES encryption algorithm

 ## Database